DiamondLightSource/python-copier-template/.github/CONTRIBUTING.md

 ## Making a Tagged GitHub Release

 When making changes to the `catalog-info.yaml` file, a release **must** be made.
 The Backstage Developer Portal produces its UI for the template using this file from the `main` branch whereas copier takes the template from the latest tag.
-Therefore, any differences between the copier variables could cause a breaking change so a major version release should be made.
+Therefore, any differences between the copier variables could cause a breaking change so a release should be made as soon as possible.